Welcome to Pensions

 |Salary Sacrifice for Pensions||

 Both USS and USPS operate on a salary sacrifice basis.
-All members will be automatically switched to salary sacrifice in their 4th month of membership unless they opt-out of salary sacrifice.
-For the majority of members, salary sacrifice reduces the National Insurance contributions paid by both the employee and employer.
+You will be automatically switched to salary sacrifice in your 4th month of membership unless you opt-out of salary sacrifice.
+For the majority of members, salary sacrifice reduces the amount of National Insurance contributions that you and your employer have to pay.
 However, it does mean that if you leave or opt-out of the scheme after the switch to salary sacrifice occurs, you will no longer be able to obtain a refund of contributions (where this would otherwise be available) in respect of salary sacrifice membership.
 Please go to our salary sacrifice pages for further information on how salary sacrifice works and how it may impact you.

 Need Help or More Information?